 Penned by the renowned psychiatrist and journalist whose book Emotional Intelligence reshaped the way many business leaders managed their teams, Goleman here shifts his focus to, well, the act of focus itself.
-Goleman explains attention is like a muscle and you have to exercise it or it will whither away.
+Goleman explains attention is like a muscle and you have to exercise it or it will wither away.

 The Scrumban [R]Evolution: Getting the Most Out of Agile, Scrum, and Lean Kanban (Agile Software Development Series, 2015) by Ajay Reddy

-A hybrid methodology that helps you apply Lean/Agile methods using Kanban as a catalyst to increase the value of your processes, with some Scrum added for good measure.
+Scrumban is a hybrid methodology that helps you apply Lean/Agile methods using Kanban as a catalyst to increase the value of your processes, with some Scrum added for good measure.

 Millennials Who Manage: How to Overcome Workplace Perceptions and Become a Great Leader by Chip Espinoza and Joel Schwarzbart (Pearson FT Press, 2015)